Serene Main Bath Retreat

 Designer Barbara Gilbert gave this bathroom a fresh, serene look, including a spa bathtub and vintage chandelier.

 A fireplace makes this brown transitional master bathroom unique and adorns the multicolored tiled bathtub that sits in the center of the space.
 A chandelier hangs from the ceiling and provides the perfect lighting when relaxing in the tub.
 The bright colored painting sitting above the fireplace catches the eye compared to the neutral walls.

-Designer Barbara Gilbert turned this master bathroom into a luxurious and relaxing space similar to a spa or hotel bathroom.
+Designer Barbara Gilbert turned this main bathroom into a luxurious and relaxing space similar to a spa or hotel bathroom.
 A jetted spa tub with mosaic tiles, an antique chandelier and metallic shower tiles are just a few of the features that make this bathroom one worth enjoying.

 What were the main items on the owner’s wish list for this space?

-This master bathroom was outdated and in need of a fresh, updated look.
+This main bathroom was outdated and in need of a fresh, updated look.
 The homeowner wanted a peaceful retreat that was also glamorous as well as functional and kind of girlie.
 A new shower with multiple showerheads and jets was a must-have along with a new jetted spa bathtub and a commode that cleans itself.
 A glamorous look is what inspired the Swarovski crystal chandelier and cabinet knobs.